-BENEFITS FOR PERVASIVE DEVELOPMENTAL DISORDER OR AUTISM
+BENEFITS FOR AUTISM SPECTRUM DISORDERS

-This plan provides coverage for behavioral health treatment for Pervasive Developmental Disorder or autism.
+This plan provides coverage for behavioral health treatment for Autism Spectrum Disorders.
 This coverage is provided according to the terms and conditions of this plan that apply to all other medical conditions, except as specifically stated in this section.

 Behavioral health treatment services covered under this plan are subject to the same deductibles, coinsurance, and copayments that apply to services provided for other covered medical conditions.
 Services provided by Qualified Autism Service Providers, Qualified Autism Service Professionals, and Qualified Autism Service Paraprofessionals (see the "Definitions" below) will be covered under plan benefits that apply for outpatient office visits or other outpatient items and services.
 Services provided in a facility, such as the outpatient department of a hospital, will be covered under plan benefits that apply to such facilities.
-See also the section MENTAL HEALTH CONDITIONS AND SUBSTANCE ABUSE.
+See also the section BENEFITS FOR MENTAL HEALTH AND SUBSTANCE USE DISORDER.

-You must obtain pre-service review for all behavioral health treatment services for the treatment of Pervasive Developmental Disorder or autism in order for these services to be covered by this plan (see UTILIZATION REVIEW PROGRAM for details).
+You must obtain pre-service review for all behavioral health treatment services for the treatment of Autism Spectrum Disorders in order for these services to be covered by this plan (see UTILIZATION REVIEW PROGRAM for details).